giloutho/test-better-sqlite3/README.md

 ## test-better-sqlite3

 The goal of this project is to verify the good integration of sqlite-better3 in an Electron application initiated with Electron Forge.
-This project must run on different operating systems: MacOS intel, MacOS M1, Windows and Linux.
+Ultimately, this project should enable us to check that the ___application generated___ works on different operating systems: MacOS intel, MacOS M1, Windows and Linux.
 The use of node-gyp does not always make things obvious.

 ### Built With